-This post has been a long time coming!
+This post has been a long time coming.
 I have so much to say on the topic that it took a while to write.
-Now that our baby is sleeping through the night, I’m excited to share my learnings with you.
+Now that Amalia is sleeping through the night, I’m excited to share everything that I learned with you.
 As you read it, please remember that I’m not a baby expert, just a mom who is learning as I go and sharing what I learn along the way.
 Before you make any decisions about how to sleep train or not sleep train your baby, talk to your pediatrician.

-I’m writing this because at 7 weeks, our baby slept through the night for the first time, and has consistently done so since then (she’s 10 weeks now).
-Amalia’s a good napper, and we’ve had so much success with the work we’ve put in that I just had to share the love!
+I’m writing this because, at 7 weeks, our baby slept through the night for the first time, and has consistently done so since then (she’s 10 weeks now).
+Amalia’s a good napper, and we’ve had so much success with the work we’ve put in.

 1. Our nighttime routine